mattohagan/bits-and-bobs/README.md

 - [ ] Get rotating three.js objects working on mobile
 - [ ] Create page for phones, backend picks a control, and renders just that control on the phone
 - [ ] Create system where client sends list of controls to the backend to store/update store
+- [ ] Deploy MVP to a server with index and phone pages (could have new server with a ohagan.co redirect to it)

 ~ line of the mvp ~